Zeyad-Daowd/cloud2butane/README.md

 - Only `runcmd` lines matching `systemctl enable|disable <unit>` are understood.
 Ignition itself has no way to run arbitrary commands at provisioning time, so a generic `runcmd` can't be translated directly.
-  It's possible to approximate `runcmd` by having Butane declare a synthesized systemd oneshot unit (`Type=oneshot`, `ExecStart=<command>`, `ConditionFirstBoot=true`) that runs the command at first boot instead — this shifts execution from Ignition's provisioning stage to systemd
+  It might be reasonable to investigate approximating `runcmd` by having Butane declare a synthesized systemd oneshot unit (`Type=oneshot`, `ExecStart=<command>`, `ConditionFirstBoot=true`) that runs the command at first boot instead — this shifts execution from Ignition's provisioning stage to systemd